 The book argues that there ought to be a right not to participate in the paid economy by appealing to a contentious (but defensible) normative ideal, namely, self-realization.
 In so doing, it joins a venerable tradition in ethical thought, initiated by Aristotle and developed in the work of important eighteenth and nineteenth century thinkers including Smith, Hume, and Marx.
 The central claim in the book is that in the context of a market economy that does not reward valuable activities that happen to be monetarily unappreciated, society should provide equal access to self-development for all.
 The book explores contemporary debates on innovative social policies such as the Basic Income and the Participation Income.
 These policies are said to facilitate the ideal of equal access to self-development in modern post-productivist societies, where remunerated work does not play a central a role any more, arguably.
 Analysis of the notion of substantive freedom as absence of economic necessity is central in the book.
 Considerations of economic sustainability and the ethics of free-riding are equally important.
 The book takes on the issues of free-riding and welfare assistance, thus, contributing to the flourishing literature on the duties and rights of economic citizenship.

-Social Explanation and Justice: Essays for Jon Elster (co-editor, forthcoming, Cambridge University Press).
+Rationality, Democracy, and Justice: The Legacy of Jon Elster (co-editor, forthcoming, Cambridge University Press).

 This book gathers an array of essays by highly regarded contemporary theorists familiar with Jon Elster's work.
 It offers original, never published articles that span the multidisciplinary areas of inquiry that Elster's scholarship has explored through the decades, including political philosophy, rational choice theory, and the study of sociological mechanisms and democratic institutions.